TangoGroup/gloo-interview/README.md

 Fork the repo and clone it to your local machine.

 ## Install
-Install Java 14 or change the java version to your preferred version in the `pom.xml` file under `<java.version>14</java.version>` and run
+Install Java 11 or change the java version to your preferred version in `pom.xml` file under `<java.version>11</java.version>` and run
 ```shell script
 $ ./mvnw clean package -DskipTests
 ```